GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/182258087-fd940b53-a297-49fa-8445-dcd45aba6892.png)

-Set <b>DEBUG = 'DEVELOPMENT' in os.environ</b> This allows you to have Debug set to True when developing locally.
-However DEBUG will be set to False when deployed to Heroku.
+Set **DEBUG = 'DEVELOPMENT' in os.environ** This allows you to have Debug set to True when developing locally.
+However, DEBUG will be set to False when deployed to Heroku.

 ![image](https://user-images.githubusercontent.com/72948843/182258392-dcce5dac-62ea-48fc-a9d0-35e9b5a7d956.png)